ciatph/shapefile-simplify/README.md

 2. Install dependencies.
 `npm install`
 3. Create a **.env** file from the **.env.example** file.
 Update its defined variables in accordance with your personnal [mapshaper cli command reference](https://github.com/mbloch/mapshaper/wiki/Command-Reference) settings.
-   - `PERCENTAGE` - Percentage of removable points to retain
+   - `PERCENTAGE` - percentage of removable points to retain
+   - `INPUT_FORMAT` - input file format
    - `OUTPUT_FORMAT` - file format of the simplified output

 ## Usage